weaveworks/weave/README.md

 instead have told the weave on $HOST1 to connect to $HOST2, or told both about each other.
 Order doesn't matter here; weave automatically (re)connects to peers when they become available.
 Also, we can tell weave to connect to multiple peers by supplying multiple addresses.
+And we can [add peers dynamically](#dynamic-topologies).

 Now that we've got everything set up, let's see whether our containers can talk to each other...